When hiring senior home care you must approach this methodically and not skip important steps.

 2. Research Costs

 When you go through senior home care hiring, you are almost always on your own financially.
 If mom or dad has as long term care insurance policy, do check if it covers any portion of home care and what the criteria are.
 Explore what the costs are for the type of care you are looking for.
 There are 3 general models, but endless variation, so do your homework!

 Senior caregivers hired through an agency are employees of the agency.
 The agency handles payroll, taxes, insurance and scheduling.
-Expect to pay $18 – 30 per hour to the agency for the typical senior caregiver – costs vary considerably by geography.
+Expect to pay $25-$35 per hour to the agency for the typical senior caregiver, or potentially more as costs vary considerably by geography.

 Registry caregivers are recruited and scheduled by the registry but paid by the caregiver family directly, unless the registry is engaged to process the net payroll.
 The registry collects a fee for their services either on an hourly or daily rate model.
 Because you pay the caregiver, or outsource the payroll to the registry, in most states you become the employer, with tax and workers compensation insurance responsibilities.
 Be very careful here, many registries will tell you “don’t worry, we do the payroll.”